amarali-0323/Portfolio-Website/README.md

 # Portfolio-Website
-Personal portfolio website showcasing my skills, projects, and experience as a web developer.
-Built with modern web technologies and designed for a clean, responsive user experience.
+A responsive portfolio website built with HTML, CSS, and JavaScript (plus modern frameworks).
+Showcases my web development projects, skills, and contact details in a clean, user-friendly layout.